-In all cases, remember that the Platform Server cache and the client cache entries must become stale before the updated data will be seen by the client.
+In all cases, remember that the Platform Server cache and the client cache entries must become stale before the updated data is seen by the client.
 Specific cache entries can be updated immediately using the

 Changes to font files and ICC profile files are not tracked directly by the cache manager.
 If such a resource is modified without changing its id, the server cache will not know about the change, and

 cache=validate will not cause the cache entry to be updated.